What is giardiasis?

 - Don't drink untreated or unpurified water.
 If you are camping or hiking, boil or purify water from lakes and streams before you drink it.

 - When you travel in high-risk areas, drink bottled water and avoid raw fruits and vegetables.
-Don't drink beverages containing ice cubes.
+Don't drink beverages containing ice cubes made from untreated water.

 - Wash your hands often to prevent getting giardiasis from an infected person.
-This is very important not only after you change diapers, use the toilet, or help someone else use the toilet but also before you prepare food.
+This is very important before you prepare food, after you change diapers, use the toilet, or help someone else use the toilet.